The Japanese currency is “Yen (円)“. Yen symbol is “¥“.

 This method is part of Japan’s culture of respect and politeness.
 It ensures that the transaction is smooth and efficient, making the transaction feel more formal and courteous.

-Japanese Yen
+All About Japanese Yen

 This article covered everything you need to know about the Japanese Yen, from understanding the coins, newly updated bills, currency exchange in Japan, and Japan’s cash-based culture.